Back to Pilotfish Home

 Route Transport System Setup

-Next, look at the Transport System – these operate analogous to the Listener, where we’re pushing data to a Target System.
+Next, look at the Transport System – these operate analogously to the Listener, where we’re pushing data to a Target System.
 For instance, since we’re updating this purchase order archive database, we’re using our database sequel transport to perform these database inserts.
 And then in our second target system, we’re using our HTTP POST transport to send our 855 response back to this target URL.
-In our last stage (target system), this is identical to the source system where we can give our target systems a name, icon and some metadata.
+In our last stage (target system), this is identical to the source system, where we can give our target systems a name, icon and some metadata.

 Route Testing Stage

-Now that we’ve got all of our pieces in place, let’s see this in action.
-Here in the eiConsole we also have a built-in testing mode.
+Now that we’ve got all of our pieces in place let’s see this in action.
+Here in the eiConsole, we also have a built-in testing mode.
 This runs byte for byte identical to the eiPlatform – the headless runtime execution engine – so there’s no compilation necessary to test your routes here.
 Here in the testing mode, you can start and stop your tests from any stage as well as feed in alternate data and transaction attributes to test those crazy edge cases and you can also save your testing configurations for easy replayability later.

 That’s what I’ll do here, using this sample 850 file that I’m feeding in.
-When I hit “execute tests”, we’ll see the data move left to right through the system.
-We’ll get green checkmarks for any successes and then we’ll get red X’s in the event that we have any failures on any stages.
+When I hit “execute tests,” we’ll see the data move left to right through the system.
+We’ll get green checkmarks for any successes and then we’ll get red Xs in the event that we have any failures on any stages.

 Route Validation Stage

 Moving into the routing stage, we can see that since our 850 message included that AC – we did end up sending to both of our target systems.
-Looking at our database target, we’re using our XSLT to interact with and to produce some SQLXML – so this is an XML representation of a database operation.
-So we’ve taken that 850 and transformed it into these two insert statements, saying “I want to insert into this transaction table” and “here’s my summary purchase order information”.
+Looking at our database target, we’re using our XSLT to interact with and produce some SQLXML – so this is an XML representation of a database operation.
+So we’ve taken that 850 and transformed it into these two insert statements, saying “I want to insert into this transaction table” and “Here’s my summary purchase order information”.

 Down here is my second insert.
 I’m going to insert into my order item table and use the identity from this first insert as a foreign key.
 Here is some more information that I want to insert into my order item table.
 Looking at our second target system, we’re using XSLT to generate our 855 message and then looking at the results of our EDI transformation.
 Here we see that we’ve produced that EDI 855 message that’s ready for sending.